steinim/gcp-terraform-workshop/README.md

 ## Objectives

-* Create a Terraform Admin Project for the service account and remote state bucket.
-* Grant Organization-level permissions to the service account.
-* Configure remote state in Google Cloud Storage (GCS).
-* Use Terraform to provision a new project and an instance in that project.
+* ...

-* Architecture diagram for tutorial components:
+## Architecture diagram for tutorial components:

 !!
 Architecture diagram goes here

 Figure 1.
 Architecture diagram for tutorial components architecture diagram

-# Set up the environment
+# Task 1: Set up the environment
 The setup is based on [Managing GCP Projects with Terraform](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform) by [Dan Isla](https://github.com/danisla), Google Cloud Solution Architect, Google

+## Objectives
+* Create a Terraform Admin Project for the service account and a remote state bucket.
+* Configure remote state in Google Cloud Storage (GCS).

 ## Export the following variables to your environment for use throughout the tutorial.
 ```
 export TF_VAR_org_id=YOUR_ORG_ID
 export TF_VAR_billing_account=YOUR_BILLING_ACCOUNT_ID